dd86k/ddcpuid/README.md

 ## Compiling

-You _MUST_ use the `-betterC` switch when compiling.
+It is recommended to use the `-betterC` switch when compiling.

-Supported compilers
-- DMD
-- LDC